JohnTwenty/Projects/Derelict/Rules/docs/SRD.md

 ## Marine Deployment

+At the start of the game, the marine player is allocated six flamer fuel points.

 Before the first marine turn starts, the marine player must deploy their available marines.
 This is done by the player choosing a cell with both a marine token (named 'marine_' with a type suffix) and a drop_marine token, and then choosing a cell with a start_marine token.
 The marine is then removed from the cell with the drop_marine token and placed on the cell with the start_marine token.
 In addition, the marine token is oriented so it matches the orientation of the start_marine token.